SAP/spartacus-docs/_pages/dev/styling-and-page-layout/storefront-themes.md

 @import 'cms-themes';
 ```

-The `cms-themes.scss` file defines the theme colors using CSS custom properties scoped to the theme class:
+The `cms-themes.scss` file defines the theme colors using custom CSS properties that are scoped to the theme class.
+The following is an example:

 ```scss
 // cms-themes.scss